manishiwa/android_sideloader/README.md

 4. Click `Install APK`

 That's it!
-The entire process only takes a few seconds. **No command lines, no installing SDKs, no installing ADB, no installing drivers** - you don't even install this app!
-Just download and run.
+The entire process only takes a few seconds. **No command lines, no installing SDKs, no installing ADB, no installing drivers** - Just download and run!

 #### See it in action: